Building on Solid Ground: Community Engagement and Museums. Panelist. Cultural Connections Event, Oakland, CA, June 2018.

 How does your seed library grow?
 Librarians are engaging new demographics, supporting environmental sustainability, and exploring innovation in seed libraries of all shapes and sizes.
 Seed-related educational programs are promoting health and nutrition while providing inspiration and support for community members with no prior knowledge or experience with gardening.
 In the move from a growing trend to an established service, seed libraries have hit some bumps, including brushes with the law.
 Three public librarians and the founder of the Seed Library of Los Angeles will share not their experiences.
 Whether you’re interested in starting a seed library or revamping your current program, you’ll enjoy this opportunity to listen and discuss with other librarians best practices for this emerging library program.

 Bike Kitchens, Bike Libraries and Other DIY Shops Build Skills and Community.
+Panel Presentation.
 California Bicycle Summit: Equity in Motion, San Diego, California, October 2015

 Using a term derived from an actual kitchen converted to a community bike shop, “bike kitchens” have proliferated throughout the state, providing low-income Californians, especially youth, access to bikes and opportunities to learn job skills and become leaders in their communities.
 Learn from programs like Fleet Street from Los Angeles, Bike Bakersfield’s bike kitchen and bikes del pueblo in San Diego.
 Dan Beringhele, Berkeley Public Library; Emily Weak, Mountain View and Oakland Public Libraries; Cindy Parra, Jason Cater, Bike Bakersfield; Dana Sherman, Fleet Street.

 Lessons from Hiring Librarians.
+Individual presentation.
 ALA JobLIST Pavillion, American Library Association Annual Conference: Transforming Our Libraries, Ourselves, San Francisco, California, June 2015.

 Emily Weak, founder of the blog Hiring Librarians, will reveal lessons learned from interviews with hundreds of people who hire librarians and nearly 600 job hunters.
 The workshop will use the Hiring Librarians survey format to also look at the job hunting experiences of attendees, in order to help develop personalized strategies for finding work.